Boris Pash: World War II

-Pash was called to active duty with the Army in 1940, and became chief of counter-intelligence at the IX Corps Area headquarters at the Presidio of San Francisco.
+Pash was called to active duty with the Army in 1940, and became chief of counterintelligence at the IX Corps Area headquarters at the Presidio of San Francisco.
 In that role he became involved with the 1942 Baja Peninsula mission that investigated the possibility of the Japanese establishing a base in Mexico during World War II.

-Pash was also called upon to investigate suspected Soviet espionage at the Radiation Laboratory at the University of California.
+Later, as Chief of Security for the Manhattan Project, he was called upon to investigate suspected Soviet espionage at the Radiation Laboratory at the University of California.
 He interrogated staff, including Robert Oppenheimer, whom he concluded "may still be connected with the Communist Party".
 Pash did not believe that Oppenheimer was a spy.
 He felt that Oppenheimer's personal honor and concern for his reputation would deter him from such action.
 Pash therefore did not recommend Oppenheimer's removal from the Manhattan Project, merely that Oppenheimer be accompanied by counter-intelligence agents.

 He was also the military leader of the Alsos Mission, an Allied operation established in late 1943 to determine how far the Axis had progressed toward developing nuclear weapons by seizing facilities, materiel, and scientists related to the German nuclear energy project.
+During this mission, he had a heated run-in in Italy with Moe Berg, a former Major League Baseball catcher turned Office of Strategic Services (OSS) spy.
+On the mission in 1944, Pash personally carried radioactive materials for seven hours in his pocket, which led to a radiation burn (in his own words, it looked "like a map on my hip").